droonga/droonga.org/tutorial/basic/index.md

       }
     }

-This `catalog.json` defines a dataset `Starbucks` with two replicas and three partitions for each replica.
-The catalog also defines tables for the dataset.
+This `catalog.json` defines a dataset `Starbucks` as a volume based on two replicas, and there are three sub volumes for each replica.

+These six sub volumes having `"address"` information are internally called as *single volume*s.
+They are minimum elements constructing a Droonga's dataset.
-All of replicas and partitions are stored locally (in other words, they are managed by a `fluent-plugin-droonga` instance).
+It indicates the location of the corresponding physical storage which is a database for Groonga, they are managed by `fluent-plugin-droonga` instances automatically.

 For more details of the configuration file `catalog.json`, see [the reference manual of catalog.json](/reference/catalog).